 This is a hugely ambitious project and we can’t achieve it alone.
 We’ll be working closely with MS teams across the country.
 In this issue of Open Door we meet the Tayside MS team, based at Ninewells Hospital in Dundee.
 They include neurologists, specialist nurses, a GP, a physiotherapist and a social worker, and were the winners of our inaugural QuDos award for multidisciplinary MS team of the year.
 We found out how they make a difference for people living with MS and how they think we can respond to new challenges.

 How you can help

 We also need your support.
 We want to hear about your experiences of MS care – how you’ve benefited and what you’ve found challenging.
-We also want to hear your views about practical changes that could improve your service: if you have the time we'd appreciate it if you completed our online survey.
+We also want to hear your views about practical changes that could improve your service.

 We also need help spreading the word so we can get the input of as many people affected by MS as possible.
-Find out about all the ways you could get involved.
+Find out about all the ways you could get involved with MS Awareness Week.
 With your help we can make sure that everyone affected by MS can get the best possible care.

 Dr Benjamin Jacobs spoke to us about a new study on the genetics of MS in people from minority ethnic backgrounds which may eventually shed light on why MS can be more severe for Black and Asian people.

 16/05/2022 - 00:00

 Roxy talks about her MS journey and the importance of sharing her own experiences to ensure that others don’t face the same challenges when receiving a diagnosis.

 Lis' MS journey: one woman and her bike